 Limits

-SELECT * FROM ( select paper_no,phone_no,vip_no from aaaa order by phone_no limit 1,10 ) T0 --SQL script in the API ORDER BY paper_no ASC--Execution statement when adding OrderByList during the call
+SELECT * FROM ( select paper_no,phone_no,vip_no from aaaa order by phone_no limit 1,10 ) T0 -- This is the SQL script in the API.
+ORDER BY paper_no ASC -- This is the statement executed when OrderByList is added during a call.When you create an API in Basic SQL mode, if you use LIMIT in the SQL script to restrict the number of query results, paged query is not supported.

 Permissions

-Project administrators and developers who support the service can generate APIs.
+Project administrators and developers can create APIs.

-Step 2: Configure API Parameter Information
+Step 2: Configure API parameters

 Parameter